mozilla/application-services/docs/applications/working-with-reference-browser.md

 ## Notes

 1. Transitive substitutions (as shown above) work but require newer Gradle versions (4.10+).
-1. Android Studio happily imports substitutions (and transitive substitutions).
-However, the project list gets very large.
+1. Android Studio happily imports substitutions, but it doesn't appear to always do the right thing with transitive substitutions.
+Best to keep substitutions in the final project (i.e., in `reference-browser/settings.gradle`) or to duplicate them in all transitive links.
+1. Be aware that the project list can get very large!
+At this time, there's no way to filter the project list.